flatcar-archive/flatcar-docs/docs/reference/supply-chain.md

 Access is only possible via a VPN (not via public internet) and is verified with SSH keys.
 The build process entails:

-1. Cloning of Flatcar build automation (git repo) and package definitions / configurations (ebuilds in git repos / submodules to build automation repo).
+1. Cloning of Flatcar build automation (git repo) and package definitions / configurations.
 2. Fetching of source tarballs of apps and libraries that make up the OS image.
    Integrity of source tarballs is validated against multiple cryptographic checksums stored in package definition (ebuild) repos.
 3. Building of apps and libraries, and generation of installation images and update image.